-We recognise that all children, regardless of any SEND, may need some support in their learning throughout their time at school whether short term or long term.
+We recognise that all children, regardless of any SEN, may need some support in their learning throughout their time at school whether short term or long term.
 In order to cater for these needs we have resources and practices that are 'ordinarily available' to all children to support them in their learning.
 These include:

-- Quality first teaching - Carefully differentiated work pitched at a level appropriate to the child - Effective and consistent visual prompts across the school to support learning and behaviour - Support from skilled classroom teaching assistants when appropriate - Reading, writing, numeracy, skill and personal targets - Carefully planned and monitored intervention programmes - Calm learning environments (both visually and auditory) - Consistent use of whole school restorative Relationship and Behaviour policy
+- Quality first teaching - Carefully differentiated work pitched at a level appropriate to the child - Effective and consistent visual prompts across the school to support learning and behaviour - Support from skilled classroom teaching assistants when appropriate - Reading, writing, numeracy, skill and personal targets - Carefully planned and monitored intervention programs - Calm learning environments (both visually and auditory) - Consistent use of whole school restorative behaviour policy

-- Being a Trauma Informed school - Staff trained in emotional well-being, attachment and mental health first aid - ELKLAN trained staff with a curriculum supporting communication skills and language development - Visual timetables - Age and ability appropriate independence fostered across the school - Resources always accessible and consistently used-sloped desks, fiddle toys, weighted lap cushions... - All children access a range of afternoon clubs every day - Further afternoon clubs available - Option for children to go home at 1.40pm - Personalised behaviour systems (where necessary) - Teaching day operating from 8.20 1.40pm - Universal free school dinners available for children in Reception, Year 1 and Year 2 - Healthy tuck shop - School ethos and curriculum supporting mental well-being and growth mindset - Access to water throughout the school day - Wake 'n' shake twice daily - P4C embedded across the school - Dilemma based learning - Forest school sessions for all children every week - High quality music CPD and support for all teachers by specialist music teacher
+- Visual timetables - Age and ability appropriate independence fostered across the school - Resources always accessible and consistently used- sloped desks, fiddle toys, weighted lap cushions... - All children access a range of afternoon clubs every day - Further afternoon clubs available - Option for children to go home at 1.40pm - Personalised behaviour systems (where necessary) - Teaching day operating from 8.20 1.40pm - Universal free school dinners available for children in Reception, Year 1 and Year 2 - Healthy tuck shop - School ethos and curriculum supporting mental well-being and growth mindset - Access to water throughout the school day - Wake 'n' shake twice daily - P4C embedded across the school - Forest school sessions for all children every week - High quality music CPD and support for all teachers by specialist music teacher